My view on life (as of May-2023):

 Exercise has always been a key aspect of my existence.

-From '94 - '08 I worked for a variety of tech companies (including IBM) beginning in the contract manufacturing for microprocessors & chipsets, I transitioned to I.T. hardware, services & software in 2004. working in a sales capacity from 2004-2008, I covered the northern Colorado territory from Denver to Cheyenne.
+From '94 - '08 I worked for a variety of tech companies (including IBM) beginning in contract manufacturing for microprocessors & chipsets, I transitioned to I.T. hardware, services & software in 2004.
+Working in a sales capacity from 2004-2008, I covered the northern Colorado territory from Denver to Cheyenne.

 In 2008, following a severe episode of burnout from corporate sales, I began interviewing entrepreneurs and launched a publishing company, 50 Interviews in 2008 (going full-time in 2009).
 I ultimately pivoted to an author services consulting practice which has kept me busy ever since.